rajasegar/taotc/src/pages/en/confirmation-bias.md

 In other words, we filter out any new information that contradicts our existing views (disconfirming evidence).
 This is a dangerous practice.

+### See also
+- Availability Bias
+- Feature-Positive Effect
+- Coincidence
+- Forer Effect
+- Illusion of Attention